-Join Maxim Jago for an in-depth discussion in this video Time stretching, part of Audition CS6: New Features Workshop.
+Join Maxim Jago for an in-depth discussion in this video Time stretching, part of Audition CS6 New Features.

 Audition CS6 has some really nice features for adjusting playback speed inside a multi track session.
 Let's take a quick look at how this works.
 First of all I have got a really simple session here with 4 bits of audio and if I play this back so you can get a sense of what normal playback speed is (music playing) back to get a bit of the drums here. (music playing) Now you'll notice that at the top right-hand corner of each of these clip segments, there's a little white triangle.